 What you need to do is mix the jam with port, a little balsamic vinegar, those orange slices, and some chipotle powder.
 Bring it all to a boil and let it cook down for a few minutes.

 The sauce you end up with is a complex mix of sweet, sour, and spicy, and thick enough to coat a spoon.
-Everything you want in a sauce for roast duck!
+Everything you want in a sauce!

 If you try my recipe for Crispy Slow Roasted Duck, I would love to hear from you in the comments with your experience and rating!
 And I’m happy to answer any questions you might have.